reese-lee/weather-interface/README.md

 ## Description

-* _This program returns weather information for a city._
+_This program returns weather information for a city through an API call to openweathermap.org._

 ## Specs
 | Behavior | Input | Output |